 Should You Switch to Sprint?

-I am currently a Sprint customer, and have been for nearly 10 years.
+I am currently a Sprint customer and have been for over 10 years.
 I have been happy with the service and my phones in the time I have been a Sprint customer, and have no reservations recommending them to family or friends – provided Sprint meets your needs.

 Here are several factors to consider before switching to Sprint: